-This Instant Pot Bacon Corn Soup is creamy, full of flavor, and easy to make in an Instant Pot or other pressure cooker!
+Creamy, filling bacon and corn soup that is packed full of flavor.
+This Instant Pot Bacon Corn Soup is quick and easy to make in a pressure cooker.

 Soup for Friends